-Collagen supplements have become increasingly popular over the last several years, moving from a more fringe supplement to one that's more and more recognizable, with your favorite wellness bloggers posting about it and your friends and coworkers adding it from everything to their morning cup of coffee to smoothies and more.
-But as it continues to get more and more popular, people start to ask more questions about how safe and effective it really is.
+Collagen supplements have become increasingly popular over the last several years, moving from a fringe supplement to one that's more and more recognizable, with your favorite wellness bloggers posting about it and your friends and coworkers adding it to everything from their morning cup of coffee, to their smoothies.
+But as it continues to get more and more popular, you might wonder how safe and effective it really is.
 If you're already drinking (or eating) collagen or want to get in on the trend, there are some surprising side effects of drinking collagen that you need to know.

 First off, collagen is a connective tissue that you naturally produce in your body.
 It's more difficult to produce enough collagen as you age, however, so some people turn to other sources (like supplements and cosmetic procedures) to get what they're hoping are some of the same effects that they'd get from the collagen their body produced.